 Figure 3.
 Mass-normalized CH4 fluxes over the 100-day incubation, by temperature (4 and 20 °C, rows) and treatment (field moisture, drought, and controlled drought; columns).
 Error bars show core-to-core standard deviation.

 Figure 4.
 Cumulative C fluxes (mg) over the incubation, by gas (CO2 and CH4, rows) and treatment (columns).
-TODO: these need to be normalized.
+TODO: these need to be normalized. –